cpsc-fall-2023/cpsc-120-portfolio/README.md

 ## Step 3: Reflection

-*Before continuing: please have your three favorite projects selected.
+**Before continuing: please have your three favorite projects selected.
 Verify that you have transferred those repositories into your GitHub account.
-Seek assistance from your instructor if needed.*
+Seek assistance from your instructor if needed.**

-For each of your favorite labs, write down in your notebook 1-2 sentences why that lab is your favorite and what you learned.
+For each of your favorite labs, write down in your notebook _at least 3 sentences_ why that lab is your favorite and what you learned.
+Your narrative should be _no less than 30 words in length_.
 Be specific about why you like the lab and what you learned. _It is part of your grade for this assignment!_

 For example, in [Lab 07](https://csufullerton.instructure.com/courses/3381162/assignments/34637727) there were two parts.
 The first part was writing a program that calculates the number of days between two dates and the second part calculated the value of a Blackjack hand.
 One could write: